awesomePC/MERN-stack-memory-game/README.md

 # Memory Game Web App
 Web app similar to memory boardgame.
-Create an account, choose a difficulty level, choose a card theme, and fine all the pairs of cards!
+Create an account, choose a difficulty level, choose a card theme, and find all the pairs of cards!
 User score will update after each game.

 # Motivation
 To build a full stack MERN app from scratch equipt with user sign in.
 To practice building backend server and connecting to front end.
 To practice using state management in a React app.